Offshore, Reef, Wrecks

 Black Jacks are also known for having a larger mouth than most of their cousins.
 They also have scythe-shaped pectoral fins.
 Their dorsal fin is also split into two sections with the first section having eight spines whereas the second section has one spine accompanied by 20-22 rays.
 It has a slight indent near its nostrils due to the concave at its snout and nape.

 The Black Jack can also be mistaken for a Giant Trevally but the best way to tell them apart is through the darker coloration.
 Black Jacks are darker in color and have a scaly breast, unlike the Giant Trevally.

 Black Jacks are carnivorous and predatory fish.
 They eat a variety of fish, mollusks, and crustaceans.
-However, the Black Jacks are also reported to eat the excrement of Spinner Dolphins.

 Black Jacks often stay in the deep.
 They stay in clear waters at the edge of the more outermost reefs.
 They loiter around in brackish waters and sometimes hang near the deeper parts of the coast.

 They are found in the Southern Pacific United States, Hawaii, and in the warmer water of the Atlantic such as the Caribbean Islands.